Coyote hazing video.

 In California, wildlife cannot be moved or relocated - for good reason.
 Studies have shown most relocated animals die trying to get back home.
 Relocation is neither kind or effective.

-When trappers are called to remove wildlife, the animals are trapped are killed.
+When trappers are called to remove wildlife, the animals are trapped and killed.
 Typically, the animals are shot or destroyed in a CO2 gas chamber - a cruel and inhumane method of killing animals larger than mice.

 Lethal response should only be used to remove individuals that have attacked a human, unprovoked.